yury-chernushenko/yury-chernushenko.github.io/_posts/2017-08-01-pagemarks-summarization.md

 <noscript><div><img src="https://mc.yandex.ru/watch/39542345" style="position:absolute; left:-9999px;" alt="" /></div></noscript>
 <!-- /Yandex.Metrika counter -->

 This project is focused on producing extractive summarization for the web pages.
+This work is inspired by Fast Forward Labs <a target="_blank" href="http://blog.fastforwardlabs.com/2016/04/11/new-tools-to-summarize-text.html">article</a> and one of the <a target="_blank" href="http://micha.codes/2017-qcon-deeplearning/#1">workshops</a> they gave.

 <br>